dymmond/esmerald/docs/en/docs/configurations/session.md

 {!> ../../../docs_src/configurations/session/settings.py!}
 ```

-This will make sure you keep the settings clean, separated and without a bloated **Esmerald** instance.
+This will make sure you keep the settings clean, separated and without a bloated **Ravyn** instance.

-## Esmerald Sessions
+## Ravyn Sessions

 If you don't want to use the built-in session configuration and if you fancy a more custom way of handling the sessions
-with Esmerald, there is an official package
+with Ravyn, there is an official package
-[Esmerald Sessions](https://esmerald-sessions.dymmond.com/) that can help you with that including the middleware.
+[Ravyn Sessions](https://ravyn-sessions.dymmond.com/) that can help you with that including the middleware.